 Analysis of dominant ideas for functions

+Our analysis was qualitative, designed to identify characteristics of student responses that give insight into their understanding of functions.
+Numbers are used to point towards differences and phenomena that are important in terms of the function concept and that might be investigated further with larger samples appropriately matched.

 Analysis of students' ideas of functions included two main stages.
-In the first stage, students' responses to the five fictitious students’ ideas of functions were analyzed.
+In the first stage, students' responses to the five fictitious students’ ideas of functions were classified according to the ideas of functions they expressed.
 With regard to each idea, a students' response was classified into one of the following four categories: (1) no indication (e.g., no answer) (2) misunderstanding of the given idea (i.e., incorrect choice and explanation), (3) partial understanding (i.e., partial choice backed with partial explanation or correct choice backed with incorrect or incomplete explanation), (4) full understanding (i.e., correct choice backed with correct explanation).

 During this stage of analysis we found that interpretation of the statements could be more varied than we and the teachers anticipated, and also realized that most students tended to repeat the same ideas of functions when responding to different statements.
-This led to the emergence of a 'dominant' idea as a construct to access students' conceptualisations of functions, triggered by the statements, and we also found that students' explanations for their choices were found to be much more interesting than the choices themselves.
-Therefore, the second stage of the analysis, which we shall report here, included a holistic view of a student's responses, taking into account the five reactions to the given ideas and response to the second part of the task (i.e., writing what is a function to her/him), and leading to characterising a dominant idea, that is one that appeared frequently in their response to the whole task, and other contributing ideas.
+This led to the emergence of a 'dominant' (most frequently-expressed) idea as a construct to access students' conceptualisations of functions, triggered by the statements.
+We also found that students' explanations for their choices were often more interesting than the choices themselves.
+Therefore, the second stage of the analysis, which we shall report here, included a holistic view of the set of responses from individual students, taking into account their five reactions to the given ideas and their response to the second part of the task (i.e., writing what is a function to her/him).
+This lead to characterising an individual's dominant idea, that is one that appeared most frequently in their response to the whole task, and other contributing ideas that occurred less frequently.

-Decisions about interpretation were made collaboratively among the research team by discussion and consensus.
-We constantly checked categorizations against the whole data set, and between ourselves, testing distinctions to see if all responses fitted into one, and only one category and elaborating meanings and distinctions as we did so.
-This process required several passes through the whole data.
-The analytical process was thus iterative and comparative.
+Decisions about interpretation were made collaboratively among the research team by discussion of generalities and possible ambiguities, and reaching a consensus.
+We constantly checked categorizations against the whole data set, and between ourselves, testing distinctions to see if all responses fitted into one, and only one, category and elaborating meanings and distinctions as we did so.
+The analytical process was thus iterative and comparativeand required several passes through the whole data and was informed deeply by our preceding work in this area (refs).
+The main problem was devising the method of analysis and ensuring that categorising was done solely on the written data and not on inferred meaning, thus we would expect other analysts to find the same results.
+This led to creation of extra categories where there were expressions that went beyond our previous knowledge of the field, and these decisions were justified within the team by looking at the data.

-Seven ideas emerged as dominant or contributing ideas.
+Seven ideas emerged either as dominant or contributing ideas.
 Five of them are those were presented in the task (input-output machine, mapping, relations between variables, covariation, and algebraic calculation).
 Two additional ideas were 'patterns in outputs' and 'domain'.
 'Covariation', 'patterns in output' and 'domain' were found to be contributing ideas only.
 Below is a description of the categories, accompanied with examples from students' responses.

 A response was coded as dominated by 'input-output' idea, when it emphasized a point-wise action of generating new values from given values, often using the language of input-output.
 Here are some examples of the kinds of responses that were coded as 'input-output':